Project to Product

 How to Survive and Thrive in the Age of Digital Disruption with the Flow Framework

-In Project to Product, value stream network pioneer and technology leader Dr. Mik Kersten introduces the Flow Framework.
-This new way of building an infrastructure for innovation will change the way enterprises think about software delivery.
+Value stream network pioneer and technology leader Dr. Mik Kersten introduces the Flow Framework, a new way of building an infrastructure for innovation that will change the way enterprises think about software delivery.

 Downloads and Extra Materials

 To learn more about Project to Product, Mik Kersten, and the Flow Framework, check out the official website here.

 Start listening to an excerpt of the audiobook on Soundcloud